 A proper look-out must be kept at all times.
-An aircraft joining another in a thermal shall circle in the same direction as that established by the first regardless of height separation.
+An paramotor joining another in a thermal shall circle in the same direction as that established by the first regardless of height separation.

-A competitor involved in collision in the air must not continue the flight if the structural integrity of the aircraft is in doubt.
-(S10 4.24.5)
+A competitor involved in collision in the air must not continue the flight if the structural integrity of the paramotor is in doubt.
+(S10 4.24.6)

 During a navigation along a leg, competitors must not backtrack along the track line against the direction of the task.
-If there is a need to backtrack, competitors must leave the track line and fly back well clear of it before rejoining the track line at an earlier point.

 Backtracking is defined as flying with an angle of greater than 90 degrees in respect to the intended flight direction.
-This limitation is extended to the corridor defined by the width used to score gates in the task.
+This limitation is extended to the corridor defined by the width used to score gates/turn points in the task.
+The only exception ti this is within a corridor defined by the distance from the center of the turnpoint to the outermost point of intersection between the two corridors (S10 4.24.5).